BaguetteEater/LogoFx_NF11_Project/README.md

 You will need JavaFx 11 or more to run and compile this project

+You can download it here : https://gluonhq.com/products/javafx/

+Extract the archive's `lib` folder and rename it "javafx".

+Put the `javafx` folder in the `lib` folder

 Run `anltr-parse.bat` and `antlr-generate.bat`

 **If you use an IDE like IntelliJ or Eclipse**